elunna/hackem/README.md

 	- [ ] orange jelly has passive sleep, but not active attack. add passive acid?
  	- [ ] rancid jelly should leave a trail of acid slime?
 	- [ ] Should rancid jelly eat organics?
-	- [ ] blue/spotted/ochre jellies seem vulnerable to fire, but new jellies are not in slashem.
-Should they be?
-Or vulnerable to something else?
 	- [ ] Make were-critters summon more diversity of monsters
 	- [ ] Update mines.des to include different types of gnomes, dwarves, and thieves.
 	- [ ] Kobolds use the orc sounds, maybe they should have their own sounds?